fhmwg/current-tags/essential-overview.md

 Many other location properties exist in the IPTC standard.
 As with all metadata, implementations may chose to support those if they wish, but this recommendation only includes the full name, identifier, sublocation, city, state, country, and GPS coordinates and semantically equivalent properties.

 GPS coordinates always identify a single precise point, but real locations may cover a larger area or be imprecisely located.
-Coordinate regions and imprecision may be added in a future version of this recommendation.
+The location names can help convey whether the GPS coordinates are exact or an approximation.

 ### People (Names and Face Tags)